nezorflame/example-telegram-bot/README.md

 ## Structure

-This project adheres to the golang-standards [Standard Go Project Layout](https://github.com/golang-standards/project-layout) structure:
+This project mostly adheres to the [Project Layout](https://github.com/golang-standards/project-layout) structure:

 - `internal/pkg` holds the private libraries:
   - `config` for configuration
-  - `db` for database
+  - `bolt` for database (using BoltDB)
   - `file` for file and network helpers
 - `pkg` holds the public libraries (mainly `telegram` package with bot implementation)